Raoulimer/ml_snort_plugin/README.md

 ```

 **Run  Snort:**
-In order to make running the plugin even easier without forcing you to edit the configuration file at all, I  provided a little runscript.
+In order to make running the plugin even easier (without having to touch the configuration file), I  provided a little runscript.
 ```console
 # ./test/snortRunScript.sh
 ```